smbanaie/GermanWeatherDataExample/README.md

 ### TimescaleDB ###

 TimescaleDB was able to import the entire dataset.
 The final database has ``406241469`` measurements and has a file size of ``37 GB``.
-Nothing had been changed in the TimeseriesDB configuration.
+Nothing had been changed in the TimescaleDB configuration.
 More Queries and Performance analysis to follow!

 ### InfluxDB ###

 InfluxDB was able to import the entire dataset.
 The final database has ``398704931`` measurements and has a file size of 7.91 GB.
 Please read below on the configuration changes necessary to make InfluxDB ingest the dataset.
-The difference between the number of measurements for InfluxDB and TimeseriesDB will be part of further investigation.
+The difference between the number of measurements for InfluxDB and TimescaleDB will be part of further investigation.

 InfluxDB 1.7.1 is unable to import the entire dataset without changes to the default configuration.
 It consumes too much RAM under load and could not write the batches anymore.
 After reading through documentation I am quite confident, that the